Pitching and Throwing Lessons, Hurricane, WV

 Learn the traits all successful pitchers have in common that help them throw harder with more control.
 Even in pro baseball and fastpitch softball, pitchers perform these traits at various levels, the most successful pitchers execute them at the highest level.
 We also use a radar gun so you can see the increase in your velocity as you learn these traits.

 You will learn about pitch movement, changing speeds and game management.
 Become a more successful and confident pitcher.

 We also offer throwing lessons for all players that want to learn how to correctly throw the ball harder with more accuracy and no stress on their arm.

-If you want to work on pitching and hitting the first time we suggest a 1 1/2 hour video lesson where we will do the same as above for both.
+If you want to work on pitching or throwing and hitting the first time we suggest a 1 1/2 hour video lesson where we will do the same as above for both.
 Afterward you can do a 1 hour lesson to work on both.